Jo Stafford: Style, awards, and recognition

 In 1960, Stafford said working closely with Weston had good and bad points.
 His knowledge of her made arranging her music easy for him, but sometimes it caused difficulties.
 Weston knew Stafford's abilities and would write or arrange elaborate music because he knew she was capable of performing it.
 She also said she did not believe she could perform in Broadway musicals because she thought her voice was not powerful enough for stage work.
 In 2003, she recalled that rehearsal time was often limited before she recorded a song, and how Weston would sometimes slip musical arrangements under the bathroom door as she was in the bath getting ready to go to the studio.

 Her work in radio, television, and music is recognized by three stars on the Hollywood Walk of Fame.
 In 1952, listeners of Radio Luxembourg voted Stafford their favorite female singer.
 The New York Fashion Academy named her one of the Best Dressed Women of 1955.
 Songbirds magazine has reported that, by 1955, Stafford had amassed more worldwide record sales than any other female artist, and that she was ranked fifth overall.
 She was nominated in the Best Female Singer category at the 1955 Emmy Awards.
 She won a Grammy for Jonathan and Darlene Edwards in Paris, and The Pied Pipers' recording of "I'll Never Smile Again" was inducted into the Grammy Hall of Fame in 1982, as was Stafford's version of "You Belong to Me" in 1998.
 She was inducted into the Big Band Academy of America's Golden Bandstand in April 2007.
 Stafford and Weston were founding members of the National Academy of Recording Arts and Sciences.

 Stafford's music has been referenced in popular culture.
 Her recording of "Blues in the Night" features in a scene of James Michener's novel The Drifters (1971), while a Marine Corps sergeant major in Walter Murphy's The Vicar of Christ (1979) hears a radio broadcast of her singing "On Top of Old Smoky" shortly before a battle in Korea.
 Commenting on the latter reference for his 1989 book Singers and the Song, which includes a chapter about Stafford, author Gene Lees says, "[it] somehow sets Stafford's place in the American culture.
 You're getting pretty famous when your name turns up in crossword puzzles; you are woven into a nation's history when you turn up in its fiction."

-Politics

-Stafford was a Democrat, supporting John F. Kennedy for president in 1960.
-She later performed for President Kennedy at a dinner in his honor given by the Southern California Democratic Committee.